6 Sandwich Breads for Your Deli

 Whole Grain Bread

 One of the most popular bread options is whole grain bread.
 Whole grain bread is healthier than other bread choices because it contains complex carbohydrates that won't break down quickly in the digestive tract.
-Whole grain is also very flavorful and hearty.
+Whole grain is also very flavorful and hearty, slices well, is firm and can hold a number of meats, veggies and toppings without crumbling under the weight.

-Some customers want comfort in a sandwich, so offering traditional white bread is a necessity at your deli.
+Some customers want comfort foods when they order their deli sandwich, so offering traditional white bread is a necessity at your deli.
 Choose a white bread with a soft interior and a flaky, golden crust to create the best deli sandwich results.

-Pumpernickel bread isn't quite as common as white, wheat or rye bread, but it is still fairly popular.
+Pumpernickel bread isn't quite as common as white, wheat or rye bread, but it is still a popular choice.
 This bread is easily identifiable from its dark, chocolate brown color.
 Pumpernickel is a heavy, slightly sweet nutty and flavorful type of rye bread that is a perfect complement to hearty meats such as roast beef.

 Rolls and Buns